Moaning, screaming, and cursing. These are some of the pleasant sounds commonly associated with childbirth.

 Massage and counterpressure

 Many different types of massage can help manage pain during labor.
-Foot, hand, back, and shoulder rubs may all appeal to a laboring woman.
+Foot, hand, back, and shoulder rubs may all appeal to you.
 One study from 2010 found that a 15-minute massage each hour during labor helped alleviate pain and was even associated with shorter labor.

 Additionally, perineal massage can help protect and prepare the perineum for the stretching involved in birthing a baby.